emberjs/rfcs/text/0000-deprecate-component-manager-string-lookup.md

 }))
 ```

-Instead the you must pass a factory function that produces a instance of the custom manager:
+Instead you must pass a factory function that produces a instance of the custom manager:

 ```js
 import EmberObject from '@ember/object';